Orlando Arcia Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.20 team ERA ranks 16th among all league pitching staffs.
+- The Dodgers have a 4.21 team ERA that ranks 17th across all MLB pitching staffs.

-- Dodgers pitchers combine to give up 157 total home runs at a rate of 1.2 per game (to rank 14th in baseball).

-- In his most recent appearance on Saturday, the left-hander tossed six innings against the Boston Red Sox, giving up six earned runs while surrendering eight hits.
+- In his most recent time out on Tuesday, the right-hander went six innings against the Arizona Diamondbacks, giving up four earned runs while surrendering seven hits.

-- The 27-year-old has an ERA of 4.41, with 9.1 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .244 batting average against him.
+- The 24-year-old has put together a 4.00 ERA and 8.1 strikeouts per nine innings across 16 games this season, while giving up a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.